uaraven/mk54/readme.md

 ----------------------

 MK-series worked with decimal floating numbers represented as 8-digit mantissa and 2-digit power in base of 10.
-My goal is to generate self-contained `.class` file that can be run with JVM so mk54 will use Java `float` type for all calculations.
+My goal is to generate self-contained `.class` file that can be run with JVM so mk54 will use Java `double` type for all calculations.
 This should not cause any problems with simple programs, but more sophisticated programs abusing number overflow or relying on floating point number representation will fail.